Adonis blue, Rodborough Common, Gloucestershire

 Rodborough Common, which tower above Stroud, is the only Special Area of Conservation grassland site in the Cotswolds – protected under European law for the rare wildlife associated with the limestone grassland habitat.

-Matthew Oates, our nature specialist, has been visiting Rodborough for over 30 years.
+Butterfly expert, Matthew Oates, has been visiting Rodborough for over 30 years.
 He said: 'Rodborough has a diversity of habitats: thin soils and deep soils; shorter vegetation and longer grasses; sunny slopes and shadier areas.

 'That means a huge diversity of species.
 In midsummer you can see Adonis blue, dark green fritillary butterflies and the last of the Duke of Burgundy butterflies.'

 The site has also been recolonised by the downland bee fly, one of the UK’s rarest insects – which disappeared from the UK in 1932 and spectacularly appeared at Rodborough in the mid-2000s.